State Machines for the Rest of Us

 }

-• We also merge stateMethods into the controller, so that it would be available as a property of the instance, making it possible to reuse the methods.
+stateMethodsinto the controller so it is available as a property of the instance, making it possible to reuse the methods.

 State Controller as an Object